i207M/Pomodoro-Improved-Strict-Workflow/README.md

 Otherwise:

-1. Download `.zip` file in the latest release (, the artifact produced in a workflow run, or `git clone`).
+1. Download `.zip` file in the latest release (or the artifact produced in a workflow run).
 2. Unzip the crx file.
 3. Enable Developer mode on the chrome extensions page.
 4. Click "Load unpacked extension..."